Catelynn Baltierra Rocks Sexy New Hairstyle On Instagram

 Catelynn Baltierra, of MTV’s Teen Mom OG fame, got a major makeover recently.
-She shared the happy results on Instagram Wednesday afternoon.
+She shared the happy results on Instagram Wednesday.
+Over 40,000 fans hit the “like” button in the first hour.

 The image showed Catelynn side-by-side, displaying her look before and after the transformation.

-In the first picture, she was facing away from the camera.
-Light blonde locks on the bottom half gave way to her natural mahogany color, which appeared to have been growing in for quite some time.
+In the first picture, she faced away from the camera.
+Light blond locks on the bottom half gave way to her natural mahogany color, which appeared to have been growing in for quite some time.

 In previous posts on her Instagram page, she was regularly seen with her honey-colored hair in loose curls that framed her face and spilled several inches past her shoulders.